Kevin Foley (golfer)

 Kevin Foley (born May 24, 1987) is an American professional golfer.

+Career

 Foley was born in New Brunswick, New Jersey.
 He graduated from Penn State University in 2010 and turned professional.

 Foley played on Web.com Tour in 2012 without a tour card.
 He earned four top-10 finishes and finished 52nd on the money list.
 In 2013, he won the first event of the season, the Panama Claro Championship.
 He finished 24th on the 2013 Web.com Tour regular season money list to earn his 2014 PGA Tour card.
 He ended 201st in the 2014 FedEx Cup, so he lost his PGA Tour card and also missed the Web.com Tour Finals.